A bundle of fall protection hung up on a construction site

 – according to OSHA

-When it comes to working at heights, best believe I want some serious protection.
-After all, falls are the top OSHA violation (2), and they can lead to some pretty nasty injuries or even death.
+When it comes to working at heights, we need some serious protection.
+Falls are the top OSHA violation (2), and they can lead to some pretty nasty injuries or even death.
 Fall protection is a bit more complicated than just slapping on some run-of-the-mill PPE.
 It requires training, attention to detail, and a whole lot of care.
-Lives are on the line here, folks – literally!

 There are many types of fall protection (learn more about them in our related blog post here) but the most common and complicated is the Personal Fall Arrest System.
 Personal Fall Arrest Systems are designed to catch you should you fall and have several components in order to function.
 To understand these symptoms, we can remember the ABCDs of Fall Protection.

-A is for Anchorages.
-These babies are what keep your fall arrest system securely in place.
-They need to be independent of any platforms and capable of supporting at least 5000 lbs per worker or twice the expected impact load.
-(1) Talk about heavy-duty stuff!
+A is for Anchorages – these keep your fall arrest system securely in place.
+They need to be independent of any anchors used to suspend platforms and capable of supporting at least 5000 lbs per worker or twice the expected impact load.

-B is for body support.
-Think of it as a full-body hug (harness, that is) that evenly distributes fall force across your legs, pelvis, chest, and shoulders.
-(1) And let’s not forget the trusty D-ring that connect that harness to all the other components.
+B is for body support – Usually a full body harness that evenly distributes fall force across your legs, pelvis, chest, and shoulders.
+The harness provides a connection point, the D-ring that attaches to the connecting devices (connectors).

-D is for descent and rescue plans.
-(1) If someone takes a tumble, we’ve got to have a plan in place to get them back on solid ground safely.
+D is for descent and rescue plans – If someone takes a fall, there must be a plan to rescue that worker.
 OSHA has got a handy checklist to help prepare for any rescue mission.

 Learn how to determine if your worksite needs fall protection here.